tejaswini5801/previews/Type Annotations.md

 ## Output
 ```
-Annotated with a Type annotation
+Annotating the type of the string
-Function's return type is annotated
+Annotating the function's return type
 ```

 The Java SE 8 version does not provide a type check framework, but it allows us to write custom annotations for the type check.
 Type-checking frameworks comprises of type annotation definitions and pluggable modules that may be used for annotation processing.